Blog

 Capillaries

 Capillaries are the smallest types of blood vessels and also are where the veins and arteries of the body meet in order to complete the circuit.
 These minute blood vessels are so small that only one red blood cell may pass through at a time.
-In most cases, blood cells have the natural ability to be flexible and in the smallest of these vascular spaces, they need to bend in order to squeeze through.
+In most cases, blood cells have the natural ability to be flexible, and in the smallest of these vascular spaces, they need to bend in order to squeeze through.
 This narrow passage helps to maintain optimal blood pressure each time the blood is pumped from the larger veins surrounding the heart.
-If the blood vessels were all one size, blood would lose momentum and be unable to reach all faucets of the body.
+If the blood vessels were all one size, blood would lose momentum and be unable to reach all parts of the body.

 Nervous System